Mjosuex85/Mjosuex85/README.md

 <h2> Hi there 👋</h2>

-My name is Mario Vidal I live in Madrid, I am a web developer, trained to work as a full stack developer, I have worked on studio projects where I mainly implemented
+My name is Mario Vidal I live in Madrid, I am a web developer, trained to work as a full stack developer, I have worked on projects where I mainly implemented

 <h2> tech Skills </h2>